5 reasons your teen might be depressed

 Lack of sleep

-We all feel out of sorts if we don’t get enough sleep.
+We’re all grumpy if we don’t get enough sleep.
 But when this happens to teens—all too common, especially among “night owls” who attend schools with early start times—they may face bigger issues than just moodiness.
 Evidence strongly suggests that sleep-deprived adolescents face a higher depression risk.

 The National Sleep Foundation recommends that teens get 8 to 10 hours of sleep every night.
-Unfortunately, studies show the vast majority of teens do not get enough sleep, and nearly a quarter of adolescents are estimated to have insomnia.
+But studies show most teens don’t get nearly enough sleep, and almost a quarter of adolescents are estimated to have insomnia.

 Depression and sleep dysfunction often go hand in hand, as depression can also cause insomnia or other sleep disorders.
 And while researchers still aren’t clear as to why poor sleeping habits may lead to depression, a tired teen may have impaired judgment and may have a hard time dealing with regular daily stress.